 You could remove sugar from your diet.
 Sugar is deeply embedded in our own lives.
 It is everywhere, hidden in sudden foodstuffs like sauerkraut, ketchup, mayonnaise and lots of different sauces.
 It is a significant part of the rituals surrounding foods and social exchanges.
 Luscious dessert, bringing sweets to a hostess.
 The problem is that we love it so much.
 Reduce sugar because it is a highly addictive substance, harder to quit than nicotine.
 Cutting down is tough too.
 There are ways to cut sugar cravings naturally.
 So to bolster your resolve, think if that pastry in the morning’s enjoyment is worth suffering pain for.
 Also, a bowl of granola is considered a healthy food and cereals are full of sweeteners or glass of juice or a piece of cheesecake.
 Quantify carefully your enjoyment of these sweet treats against your desire to see which weighs heavier on the scale, and to eliminate the pain.

-Sugar attaching to the proteins in fascia, triggering a chemical reaction that makes these proteins stiff and tough – the opposite of what you’re trying to achieve with the stretches.
-If this stiffening process goes on for a long time, the body views the affected tissue as foreign and attacks it, leading to an inflammatory reaction.
+Sugar attaches to the proteins in the fascia, triggering a chemical reaction which makes these proteins hard and stiff.
+It is exactly the opposite of what you are trying to accomplish with the stretches.
+The body views the affected tissue as foreign and attacks it, resulting in an inflammatory reaction, if this process goes on for quite a long time.

-Stevia comes from the leaves of a naturally sweet plant and is available as a powder or liquid.
-It’s actually far sweeter than sugar, use just a tiny bit to avoid an unpleasant aftertaste.
+- Stevia comes from the leaves of a naturally sweet plant and is available as a liquid or powder.
+It is sweeter than sugar, so you can use only a bit to prevent an unpleasant aftertaste.

-Inositol is a naturally sweet nutrient found in many plant foods.
-You can get it as a powder to sprinkle on foods.
+- Inositol is a naturally sweet nutrient found in many plant foods.
+You can get it as a powder.